This website is a companion to Bernard Lonergan’s two seminal books on Functional Macroeconomic Dynamics:

 We now must roll up the scroll , publish, and revise as time and opportunity allow.

 The Functional Macroeconomic Dynamics Collaborative

-*Philip McShane is not a participant in The Functional Macroeconomics Collaborative.
-In the Acknowledgments section, tribute is paid to him for his vital and indispensable commentary on Lonergan’s works.
+*The late Philip McShane was not a participant in The Functional Macroeconomics Collaborative.
+In the Thanks (Acknowledgments) section, tribute is paid to him for his vital and indispensable commentary on Lonergan’s works.